avengers-p7/Avengers_P7_Documents/OT Micro Services/Application/Attendance_API.md

 sudo apt install python3-pip
 ```
 ***
+3) **Python3.11**
+* Prior to poetry installation, make sure to install Python 3.11, as Poetry is compatible with Python versions 3.11 or above.
+You can find the installation link [here](https://vegastack.com/tutorials/how-to-install-python-3-11-on-ubuntu-22-04/)

 3) **Poetry:**

-Install poetry and add Path to your shell configuration file.
+* Install poetry and add Path to your shell configuration file.
 ```shell
 curl -sSL https://install.python-poetry.org | python3 -
 ```